exoscale/terms/eusa-previous.markdown

 Intellectual Property Rights throughout the world (whether owned by Client or licensed to Client from a third party).

-“**Exoscale**” means Akenes SA, Route de Marcolet 39, 1023 Crissier, Switzerland.
+“**Exoscale**” means Akenes SA, Boulevard de Grancy 19A, 1006 Lausanne, Switzerland.

 “**Exoscale Data**” means any data, including but not limited to any